Calling all home-schooled students!

 Each session includes 8, four-hour classes over 4 weeks

-Our October Session will take place Tuesday and Thursday mornings and will be all about animal adaptations!
-Students will get to learn about and meet animals that have amazing adaptations that help them to survive and thrive in their habitats.
-(These classes will take place partially outdoors so please dress for the weather!)
+Our December Session will take place Tuesday and Thursday mornings with one Wednesday and will be all about animal life cycles!
+Students will get to learn about and meet animals that have cool life cycles that help them and their young to survive and thrive in their habitats.
+(These classes will take place partially outdoors as weather allows, so please dress for the weather!)

 Register by scrolling to the bottom of this page or fill out this form and return completed form to:

 Contact the Conservation Education Department at 262-636-9580 or email@example.com for any questions.

 |Class 1||Learn about animal babies!
 Some look the same as adults, and some don’t!|